The Art Institute of Charlotte

 - The Art Institute of Charlotte is a dynamic institution of higher education with a mission to give our students the knowledge and skills necessary to enter their chosen fields.
 Whether they choose the world of fashion merchandising, graphic arts, interior design, interactive media design or the culinary arts, our graduates are capable of contributing fully within a diverse workforce and a global environment.
 The Art Institute of Charlotte is licensed and accredited to offer Bachelor of Arts and Associate of Applied Science degrees as well as Certificates.

-- The teacher population of 44 teachers has declined by 46% over five years.
+- The teacher population of 44 teachers has stayed relatively flat over five years.

 |The Art Institute of Charlotte||(NC) Community College Avg.|